w3-key/intu_frontend/README.md

 - Near instant finality
 - Built on/for Ethereum

-**INTU accounts created on SKALE can be used for any EVM-compatible chain.**
+**INTU accounts created and utilized on SKALE can be used form transactions for any EVM-compatible chain.**
-SKALE is used for participant communication and data storage, and can be broadcast to any EVM-compatible chain.
+SKALE is used for participant communication and data storage, and the completed transaction can be broadcast to any EVM-compatible chain.

 This application uses a SKALE Testnet sFUEL distributor run by INTU, which may not be always available.